alexdevero/alex-devero-blog/__drafts__/draft--js-proxy.md

   get(target, prop) {
     // Check if property exists in target object if (prop in target) {
-      // If it does, return it
+      // If it does exist, return the property value return target[prop]
-      return target[prop]
     } else {
       // Otherwise, show some friendly message